 The unexpected loss of a loved one can turn a person’s world upside down.
 Losing someone you love is never easy but having a beloved family member killed in an accident feels especially unjust.
 While nothing can replace the loss or make up for the deadly accident, a wrongful death claim can help some families find peace and protect their future.

 In Indiana, families who have lost loved ones in accidents may be able to take legal action.
-Indiana Code Title 34, section one states: When the death of one is caused by the wrongful act or omission of another, the personal representative of the former may maintain an action therefore against the latter, if the former might have maintained an action had he or she, as the case may be, lived, against the latter for an injury for the same act or omission.
+Indiana Code Title 34, section one states that when someone’s death is caused by the wrongful act or omission of another person or entity, the family or representative of the deceased could file suit against the negligent party, in the same way that the deceased person might have filed against them if that person had survived.

 Essentially, this statute allows for families to pursue a lawsuit when their loved one’s death could have been prevented had a person or business taken the correct, responsible actions.
 Similar to the way a surviving person may file suit against an individual who caused their injuries in an accident, wrongful death suits allow families to act on behalf of their deceased loved one.
 While the family may appoint anyone to represent the deceased, there are specific rules outlining who may receive compensation.

 The deceased’s surviving spouse, children, or other dependents may all receive compensation in a wrongful death action.
 If there is more than one person eligible for damages, they may be split amongst the group by the court.
 Families have up to two years after the death of their loved one to pursue a wrongful death suit.
 An experienced lawyer could help a family file a claim within the two-year timeframe.